 The first stage is the development stage of the maqashid sharia model framework consisting of protections and objectives of maqashid sharia.
-The protections of maqasid sharia consist of protection of religion, protection of life, protection of mind, protection of wealth and protection of dignity.
-The objectives of maqashid sharia consist of educating individuals (tahdzib al-fard), establishing justice (iqamah al-'adl), and promoting welfare (jalb al-mashalih).
+The protections of maqasid sharia consist of protection of religion, protection of life, protection of mind, protection of educating individuals (tahdzib al-fard), establishing justice (iqamah al-'adl), and promoting welfare (jalb al-mashalih).
 Each protection of maqashid sharia is represented by several objectives of maqashid sharia.
-Educating individuals aims the protection of religion, protection of life, protection of mind, protection of wealth, and protection of dignity (Figure 2).
+Educating individuals aims the protection of religion, protection of wealth, and protection of life, protection of dignity (Figure 2).